Amishka-Sayyid/week1websitebuildassignment/README.md

         Required
         🎯 What requirements did you achieve?
                 *done the user stories with all its requirements.
-                *for stretch goals done with 4/5 the last left is adding social media icons.
+                *for stretch goals done with all 5 of them

-        🎯 Were there any requirements or goals that you were unable to achieve?
+        🎯 Were there any requirements or goals that you were unable to achieve? none
         🎯 If so, what was it that you found difficult about these tasks?
         Requesting feedback about a specific part of your submission.
         What useful external sources helped you complete the assignment (e.g Youtube tutorials)?